Please confirm topic selection

 • inheritance pattern

-• caused by a mutation in the tissue-nonspecific isoenzyme of alkaline phosphatase (TNSALP)
+• caused by a loss-of-function mutation in the tissue-nonspecific isoenzyme of alkaline phosphatase (TNSALP)

 • Associated conditions